mbeaudru/modern-js-cheatsheet/README.md

 I recommend to use them as much as possible in following the principles of functional programming because they are composable, concise and elegant.

 With those three methods, you can avoid the use of *for* and *forEach* loops in most situations.
 When you are tempted to do a *for* loop, try to do it with *map*, *filter* and *reduce* composed.
-You might struggle to do it at first because it requires you to learn a new way of thinking, but once you've got it things gets easier.
+You might struggle to do it at first because it requires you to learn a new way of thinking, but once you've got it things get easier.

 #### Sample code